dariomnalerio/holbertonschool-printf/README.md

 Compilation   :hammer:
 The code must be compiled this way:

-*$ gcc -Wall -Werror -Wextra -pedantic .c
+* gcc -Wall -Werror -Wextra -pedantic *.c

-As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main function
 __________________________________________________

 Use & Examples